opral/monorepo/rfcs/sdk-js/RFC.md

 }
 ```

-The `loadResourceAsync` from `+layout.ts` and `createLookupFunctionStoreForLanguage` from `+layout.svelte` will save the language and the lookup function into memory.
+The `loadResourceAsync` from `+layout.ts` and `createLookupFunctionForLanguage` from `+layout.svelte` will save the language and the lookup function into memory.
 When `getLookupFunctionForCurrentLanguage` gets called, it can take those information and return the already initialized lookup function.

 > We might be able to just use a single variant, but we need to test this first.
 The second variant should work for both cases.